-Some materials, such as certain plastics or composites, may not be suitable for CNC machining or may require special tooling or processes.
+Some materials, such as certain plastics or composites, may not be suitable for CNC machining due the requirement of special tooling or processes.

 While CNC machines can produce parts quickly and efficiently, it can take time to set up the machine and program for mass production.

 Trained Operator Required

 CNC machining requires a trained operator to set up and run the machine.
 This can be a limitation for manufacturers who do not have the resources or expertise to train an operator or who need to quickly ramp up production.

 The CNC machining operations require the use of computer numerical control (CNC) machine tools.
 However, choosing the right one, is critical for a successful machining procedure.
 Karkhana.io has simplified the process of finding a trustworthy CNC machining service provider.

 Our strong client base is present across India, encompassing cities such as Bangalore, Chennai, Delhi, Mumbai, Pune, and Hyderabad.
 We cater to our clients with seamless manufacturing solutions across industries like Aerospace, Automation, Automobile, Defence, Drone, Energy, EVs, FMCG, General Engineering, Medical, Oil & Gas, Pharma, and Robotics.